 - Architect In Charge : Porky Hefer Design

 - Client : Swen Bachran

 - Interiors : Yelda Bayraktar, Maybe Corpaci

 Text description provided by the architects.
 I was convinced that my smaller nests were bigger than a chair or a design piece.
-It was about vernacular architecture being the solution to building.
+It was about vernacular architecture is the solution to the building.
 Using local materials sourced locally employing local people with local skills.
 I designed these camps with nests all over them and then I tried the idea for 3 years changing forms and materials according to the locations I was pitching them.
 But people didn’t really get it and preferred 4 walls and a roof.
 One answer from a reputable safari group was “we had a bad year last year so we are going to do exactly the same as we did last year.”
 But I kept on trucking.

 I finally met the client Swen Bachran a German Namibian.
 He called me one day and said he was going to Namibia to look at some land.
 My wife and I accompanied him to the potential farm.
-It was here I managed to spend some quality time with the sociable weavers nest.
-The negotiations for the farm seemed to be going well so I proposed the idea of a dwelling that was based on the sociable weavers nest He kind of liked the idea but I still had to prove it and get someone to build it.
+It was here I managed to spend some quality time with the sociable weaver's nest.
+The negotiations for the farm seemed to be going well so I proposed the idea of a dwelling that was based on the sociable weaver's nest He kind of liked the idea but I still had to prove it and get someone to build it.

-Distance and location were major factors, and its only reachable by dirt road, the last 28 requiring 4x4 or a tractor.
+Distance and location were major factors, and it's only reachable by dirt road, the last 28 requiring 4x4 or a tractor.
 With the first town being 125km away and a city 400km.

 I incorporated some of the genius of the sociable weavers building skills which help in such an extreme environment.
 There is a gap between the inner and outer walls and this increases and decreases according to how much insulation is needed in the various sections.
-The living area is very big and helps keep cool in the very hot days, in winter the smaller bedrooms retain the heat of the day for the colder nights.
+The living area is very big and helps keep cool on very hot days, in winter the smaller bedrooms retain the heat of the day for the colder nights.
 Both the outer and inner walls are of thatch, so you are cocooned in it creating a very unique environment.
-Most of it is raised of the ground so the wind rushing under the building helps cool the structure.
+Most of it is raised off the ground so the wind rushing under the building helps cool the structure.
 Hot air can also be directed up and out of the structure.

-Swen was an amazing client with incredible trust to take on the project, to actually go through with it and then get consumed by it.
+Swen was an amazing client with incredible trust to take on the project, to actually go through with it, and then get consumed by it.
 It was an organic process that lasted 5 years to build.

 The animals have become quickly accustomed to the structure and the life that exists in and around it.
 The Zebras have been known to join guests at the outdoor movie theater to enjoy the odd movie.
 They are particularly fond of Madagascar.
-And surprisingly the local troop of baboons have resorted to observing with interest rather than destroying out of curiosity which is their normal behavior.
+And surprisingly the local troop of baboons has resorted to observing with interest rather than destroying out of curiosity which is their normal behavior.